Get started with Bitbucket Cloud

 Pipelines also matches some basic encodings of the variable value, like URL encoding, to prevent variables being displayed when used in URLs.

-This functionality is currently only available for pipelines using self-hosted runners.
+This functionality is available for pipelines using self-hosted and cloud runners.

 If your organization uses a third-party secret management tool such as Hashicorp Vault to store or cycle secrets, Bitbucket Pipelines can integrate with that tool to retrieve secrets from that tool as needed.